 Tools are added to a .pyt file as classes.
-Each tool class should include at a minimum an __init__ and execute method.
-Optionally, getParameterInfo, isLicensed, updateParameters, and updateMessages methods can be used to add additional control to the behavior of the tool.
+Each tool class must include, at a minimum, an __init__ and execute method.
+Optionally, you can use getParameterInfo, isLicensed, updateParameters, and updateMessages methods to add control to the behavior of the tool.

 Methods used to define a working tool class